catseye/ALPACA/doc/ALPACA.markdown

 #### Transition Rules ####

-Each transition rule begins with `to`, gives a _state referent_ which specifes the state to which to make the transition, followed by `when` and a _boolean expression_ describing the conditions under which the transition occurs.
+Each transition rule begins with `to`, gives a _state referent_ which specifes the state to which to transition, followed by `when` and a _boolean expression_ describing the conditions under which the transition occurs.

-Example: a simple ALPACA description where the states have trivial transition rules:
+Example: a simple ALPACA description where the states have trivial transition rules.
+The result is an automaton where all cells toggle their state from `Space` to `Thing` on every tick.

     state Space
       to Thing when true;
     state Thing
       to Space when true.

-TODO default transition rule.
+During evolution of the cellular automaton, transition rules are evaluated in source-code order; as soon as one transition rule is found to apply, the remaining transition rules are ignored.

+If no transition rule is found to apply for a state, the default transition will apply, which is no transition at all, i.e., remain in the same state.

 ##### State Referents #####

-The state referent may be:
+A state referent may be:

-*   the name of a state, to refer to that state directly
+*   the name of a defined state, to refer to that state directly
 *   `me`, to refer to the current state
 *   a chain of _arrows_, to refer to the state of the cell found at that relative position in the playfield